D26dam/D26dam/README.md

 - 👋 Hi, I’m @D26dam
-- 👀 I’m interested in Python Programming
-- 🌱 I’m currently learning Virtual Reality Applications
+- 👀 I’m passionate about cloud technologies, automation, and system reliability.
+Currently transitioning into DevOps, while leveraging my background in IT support and system administration to build scalable, secure, and efficient infrastructures.
 - 💞️ I’m looking to collaborate on Building a software
-- 📫 How to reach me davididamdci@gmail.com or On Whatsapp at +2349157400340
+- 📫 How to reach me davididamdci@gmail.com or On Whatsapp at +2349070510149

 <!---
 D26dam/D26dam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.